TheLeonidass/BinarySearchTree/README.md

 # Binary Search Tree

 This project demonstrates the implementation of a Binary Search Tree (BST) in Java, showcasing preorder, inorder, and postorder traversals.
-Additionally, it includes a feature to read a CSV file containing information about members of House Baratheon from and allows users to find the relationship between two members by their names.
+Additionally, it includes a feature to read a CSV file containing information about members of House Baratheon and allows users to find the relationship between two members by their names.

 # Features
 Binary Search Tree Implementation: